gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 | body | [OrderingStoreConfig](#OrderingStoreConfig) | yes | Request body |

-Modify configuration settings for ordering stores.
-Edit the details of the deployment stores (the selling locations where the application will be utilised for placing orders)
+Use this API to edit the details of the deployment stores (the selling locations where the application will be utilised for placing orders)

 *Returned Response:*